-A draft report will be written by the lead author and distributed to other authors for input by May 1, 2014.
-The final report will be submitted for final peer review by July 1, 2014.
+A draft report will be written by the lead author and distributed to other authors for input by May 1, 2016.
+The final report will be submitted for final peer review by July 1, 2016.
 This report will be coauthored by the principal investigators from ADF&G and the project biometrician.
-The report will be published in the ADF&G Division of Sport Fish Fishery Data Series as well as the PSC Technical report series.
+The report will be published in the ADF&G, DSF Fishery Data Series as well as the PSC Technical report series.
 The final report and all associated data will be provided to ADF&G DSF Research and Technical Services (RTS), Anchorage, and DFO Whitehorse for archiving purposes.